SeLite/SeLite.github.io/PackagedTests.md

 ### Installing and getting around ###
 Follow [InstallFromSource](InstallFromSource) for the easiest way to get Selenese tests.
 [AddOns](AddOns) that can be tested in Selenium IDE have subfolder `selenese-tests`, e.g. [commands/selenese-tests/](https://code.google.com/p/selite/source/browse/#git%2Fcommands%2Fselenese-tests).
 Each framework that comes with SeLite has test suites in its subfolder `test_suites_and_cases`, e.g. [phpmyfaq/test\_suites\_and\_cases/](https://code.google.com/p/selite/source/browse/#git%2Fphpmyfaq%2Ftest_suites_and_cases).

 Tests of add-ons and frameworks consist of test suites, test cases and related HTML forms/pages.
-To make navigation across files easy, here's a convention: filenames of test suites end with _'\_suite.html'_, and test cases are in files that have names ending with _'\_case.html'_.
-If there are several shared test cases, they can be in `shared_test_cases` subfolder.
+To make navigation across files easy, here's a convention: filenames of test suites end with `_suite.html`, and test cases are in files that have names ending with `_case.html`.
+If there are several shared test cases, they can be in `shared_test_cases/` subfolder.

 If a test needs configuration (through [Settings](Settings)), it has [SettingsManifests](SettingsManifests) > ['Values' manifests](SettingsManifests#-values-manifests).
 If the same add-on has multiple test suites that need different configuration, such test suites and their 'values' manifests are in subfolders.

 Selenium IDE doesn't indicate the current test suite's folder in the GUI.
 Therefore make test suite file names clear.
 That helps especially when having similar test suites in different folders (because of different configurations).
-SeLite own test suites have file names in format <em>add-on-name_subfolder_suite.html</em> or <em>add-on-name_subfolder_subfolder_suite.html</em>.
+SeLite own test suites have file names in format `add-on-name_subfolder_suite.html` or `add-on-name_subfolder_subfolder_suite.html`.

 ### Navigating to local forms/pages ###
 Tests can contain files (HTML, Javascript etc.) and can refer to them no matter where on your filesystem you have them.
 That works through _file://_-based URLs relative to location of the test suite.
 Such URLs should not be relative to the test case, because the same test case can be shared by multiple test suites.

 Reasoning: A test case can open local pages relative to its location, or to location of the current test suite (the one loaded).
 Either choice has some positives, and can also be confusing.
 However, using URLs relative to the current test suite allows flexible re-use of automation cases and their Selenese functions, with customised versions of local pages for each test suite.
 If all such test suites can use same version of a local page, such a file can be in a common parent folder.
 This results in similar test suites having the same folder structure and same names for local pages, which simplifies navigation.

-Test suites that share test cases from parent folder(s) should be at the same directory depth, so that they can access any local .html files in higher folders through same relative URLs (e.g. _../page.html_).
+Test suites that share test cases from parent folder(s) should be at the same directory depth, so that they can access any local .html files in higher folders through same relative URLs (e.g. `../page.html`).
 Tests open local forms/pages by e.g.

 ```
 TODO FIX open | file://SeLiteSettings.getTestSuiteFolder()/form.html